 Have you been wondering about that vertical dark line that casually appeared on your belly during pregnancy?
 What is it, how did it get there, and when will it go away?
 As far as pregnancy symptoms go, this dark line (a.k.a. the Linea Nigra (Latin for “dark line”) or “pregnancy line”) is one of the less bothersome ones compared to pregnancy sickness, heartburn, or swollen and achy feet – you can’t feel it, and it’s not something to be worried about.

-But if, like Cardi B, you’re eager to get into a bikini ASAP post-partum, you could be wondering when it will go away.
+If however, like Cardi B, you’re not the biggest fan of your Linea Nigra, you might be wondering when it will go away.